vaishnavisatish/Segmentation-of-Liver-Tumors/README.md

 Segmentation for Classification

+The Segmentation model has an encoder-decoder structure that performs segmentation of the tumors in the 3D scan data.
+The classifier model receives the segmentations as the input to classify the presence of a tumor in the liver.

-Link to the dataset:- https://www.kaggle.com/datasets/andrewmvd/liver-tumor-segmentation There are two parts of the dataset.
+Link to the dataset:- https://www.kaggle.com/datasets/andrewmvd/liver-tumor-segmentation

+There are two parts of the dataset.
 Download them and concatenate all the volumes into one folder.
 Change the path to the dataset in the 'dataset_root' variable